rrifafauzikomara/MovieApp/README.md

 # Movie Catalogue
 [![Star on GitHub](https://img.shields.io/github/stars/rrifafauzikomara/MovieCatalogue.svg?style=flat&logo=github&colorB=deeppink&label=stars)](https://github.com/rrifafauzikomara/MovieCatalogue)

+## About Flutter
+Flutter is Google's SDK for crafting beautiful, fast user experiences for mobile, web and desktop from a single codebase.
+Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.
+We think Flutter will help you create beautiful, fast apps, with a productive, extensible and open development model.

+## Quick start
+This is a normal flutter app.
+You should follow the instructions in the [official documentation](https://flutter.io/docs/get-started/install).
+This project uses **BLoC** (business logic component) to separate the business logic with UI itself.
+It's recommended to do self-study about it before jumping into the project [here](https://bloclibrary.dev/).
+And also on this project uses **Modularization** approach to separate each feature ([core](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/core), [shared](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/shared), [ui](https://github.com/rrifafauzikomara/MovieCatalogue/tree/master/lib/ui) modules).
+You can do self-study about it in [here](https://github.com/rrifafauzikomara/flutter_modularization).

 ## Features
 *  Support Dark Mode and Light Mode 🔥
 *  Now Playing Movies